Student Complaints

 4. All other complaints will remain in the office of Student Affairs.

 The dean and/or next level supervisor will schedule a time to meet with the complainant to discuss and resolve the complaint.
-At this time, the complainant should bring all supporting documentation.
+Students are encouraged to share any relevant information or documentation.

 If the complainant does not agree with the resolution of the complaint, he/she may appeal the dean's or next level supervisor's decision to the vice president overseeing the department involved in the complaint.
 The student’s written appeal, including all supporting documentation, will then be forwarded to the department's vice president, who may request an appointment with the complainant to discuss the appeal or may choose to make a decision based upon a review of the written documentation.

 The vice president will make a decision concerning the complaint and notify the complainant of the decision in writing.
-The decision of the vice president is final.
+This is the final institutional decision.

 After exhausting the University’s complaint process, current, former, and prospective students may initiate a complaint with Texas Higher Education Coordinating Board.
 More information about how to file a complaint with THECB can be found at www.thecb.state.tx.us.
-Complaints will be accepted by sending the required forms (found on the THECB website listed above) either by email to StudentComplaints@thecb.state.tx.us or by mail to: Texas Higher Education Coordinating Board, College Readiness and Success Division, P.O.
-Box 12788, Austin, Texas 78711-2788.
+Complaints will be accepted by using the THECB online complaint portal.